 Whether your goal is to be as far back in the woods as possible or as near to schools or work as you can get, or even in a particular neighborhood or on a specific lake, I’m sure location will be an important factor in your decision.
 Keep in mind that distance from the fire department will be a factor in your insurance cost.
 Within five miles is best, and over ten miles away is least preferred.
 While remote homes are certainly insurable, you will likely pay 20-80 percent more to insure a home more than five miles away from fire service.
 This may well be a price you are willing to pay for the location you desire, but it is something to keep in mind.

 In summary, whether you are a first time home buyer or a seasoned pro, you have a big decision ahead of you.
 I hope that this insurance information is helpful to at least carry in the back of your mind as you choose your next home.
 If I can answer any questions, please contact me.
 Good luck!

-In an upcoming Part 2 of this series, we’ll guide you through the insurance aspects of the closing process, from the point that you sign the purchase agreement through the day you close.
-Stay tuned!
+In Part 2 of this series, I guide you through the insurance aspects of the closing process, from the point that you sign the purchase agreement through the day you close.

 Ken Cobb is owner of Pine Country Insurance and has been active in the insurance industry for over 15 years.
 Meet Ken.

 Coverage descriptions found in this blog are summaries provided for general educational purposes and cannot fully detail the terms, conditions, limitations or exclusions of a specific insurance policy.
 Please read your policy carefully.